 The vegetation period is short in all areas (approximately 70 to 130 days).
-In Finland (FIN) and Apatity (APA), the period with temperatures above +5 °C lasts longer, while in Chokurdakh (CHO) and Bilibino (BIL) it may not exceed 70–90 days.
+In (FIN) and (APA), the period with temperatures above +5 °C lasts longer, while in (CHO) and (BIL) it may not exceed 70–90 days.
 Scots pine has permanent needles, allowing it to maintain photosynthesis during periods of sharp “warming” even at the beginning of spring.
 Larches shed their needles annually, which makes their growth more dependent on the conditions of the current summer.
 With rapid warming in June, larches get a “starting” advantage if they manage to form needles and begin active growth.
 However, in cold years, late thawing of the soil can significantly slow down the development of larch.

 2.2 RW measurements and chronologies construction

 The collected cores were subjected to resin extraction using a Soxhlet apparatus with 96% ethanol for 72 hours.
-After this, wood cores were fixed on wooden supports and polished with a grinding machine with a grit up to 1000.
+After this, wood cores were fixed on wooden supports and polished with a grit up to 1000.
 An Epson Perfection V800 flatbed scanner (Epson, Japan) was used to scan the polished cores.
 Tree-ring width (RW) was measured using CooRecoder version 9.3 (Cybis Elektronik & Data AB in Sweden).
 The wood cores were visually cross-dated and its accuracy was statistically checked with COFECHA (Grissino-Mayer 2001).
 In the ARSTAN program (Cook E.R., Holmes R.1996), standardization (indexing) of the original time series was performed using a negative exponential or linear function to compensate for age-related changes in ring width.
 Next, a procedure was carried out to remove the autocorrelation component in order to reduce the influence of non-climatic factors and preserve the high-frequency climate response (Cook E.R., Peters K.,1981).
 To assess the quality of the obtained chronologies, the following statistical parameters were calculated: sensitivity coefficient (msx), inter-series correlation coefficient (Rbar) and expressed population signal (EPS) (Table 2) (Wigley T.M.L., Briffa K.R., Jones P.D.
 1984).

 Table 2 - Chronology characteristics for the period 1966–2021